MohitsBranmac/Todo-Ionic/README.md

 For further information, visit the [official documentation](https://ionicframework.com/getting-started/) of ionic cli and Ionic.

 Clone the project and fire the dev server with `ionic lab`.
-Happy Coding! :v: :raised-hands:
+Happy Coding! :v: